Akshaya969/MoneySmart-AI./README.md

-# MoneySmart — MoneySmart – Your AI Finance Buddy!
+# MoneySmart – Your AI Finance Buddy!

 This project is Vercel-ready and includes:
 - React + Vite + Tailwind frontend